DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 ![06](/Pictures/Digital Forensics/Credit Card Fraud/06.png)

-After I find the name of the operating system in registry, so I tried to search the name `ProductName` and we would obtain the answer.
+After I find the name of the operating system value in registry, so try to search the name `ProductName` in Autopsy and we would obtain the answer.

 ![07](/Pictures/Digital Forensics/Credit Card Fraud/07.png)

-4.At which location did
+4.At which location did Lewis ask to meet Frank?

+If you have any information to search, you just need to input the information in `Keyword Search` in Autopsy.